slo1958/sl-ar-networked-sensors/readme.md

-Software for networked sensors, client and coordinator
+Software for networked sensors, worker and coordinator